Johnstown Symphony Orchestra

 The Johnstown Symphony Orchestra (JSO) is a symphony orchestra based in Johnstown, Pennsylvania.
 The symphony was founded in January 1929, and conducts a program of six subscription concerts from October to May plus four special events, including an annual Symphony Gala.
 The orchestra performs primarily at the University of Pittsburgh at Johnstown's Pasquerilla Performing Arts Center.
-James Blachly was recently named the 12th Music Director.
+In 2016, James Blachly was named the 12th Music Director.